Jonathanlyj/PnetCDF/pdsw2025/README.md

      export PNETCDF_DIR_LIB=$HOME/pnetcdf/pnetcdf-lib-install
      export PNETCDF_DIR_FORMAT=$HOME/pnetcdf/pnetcdf-format-install
      export HDF5_DIR=$HOME/hdf5/hdf5-install
+     # navigate to the root directory of the repository and then cd to pdsw2025 folder
+     cd pdsw2025
      # compile and build all test programs
-     cd pdsw2025
      make all
     ```